-All our nurses are trained and experienced in providing the specialist care that people with neurological conditions and people with life-limiting illnesses need.
+All our nurses are trained and experienced in providing the specialist care that people with life-limiting illnesses need.

-Start your career in palliative care or career in neurological care, where you can be there when it matters as part of our expert team.
+Start your career in palliative care where you can be there when it matters as part of our expert team.

 Become a Sue Ryder Nurse

-Join our team and help us to provide expert care through our palliative and neurological services
+Join our team and help us to provide expert care through our palliative and end-of-life care services

-Whether they are supporting people living in one of our neurological centres, looking after people in one of our hospices, or providing palliative care in someone’s home, our nurses focus on giving people the best quality of life possible.
+Whether they are supporting people in one of our hospices, or providing palliative care in someone’s home, our nurses focus on giving people the best quality of life possible.

 - Holistic: Personalising people’s care so that their physical, psychological, social and spiritual needs are met.